SaahilMadge-zz/chute-app/README.md

 chute-app
 =========

-Chute Project for COS 333.
+Chute is a browser-based peer-to-peer file transfer application begun in COS 333.
+The site can be accessed at chute-sensei.appspot.com.

 By Saahil Madge, Kenny Lin, Andy Zhou.

-The site can be accessed at chute-sensei.appspot.com